Name: Leftover Fish Soup

 12/6/2017 - I used 1/2 lb of swordfish steak, 1/2 small onion, 4 cups of chicken bouillon, and a 12 oz bag of frozen vegetables in modification to the standard recipe.

 2/11/2018 - With 4 cups of bouillon, 4 eggs, 1 1/2 cups of egg noodles, and 1 teaspoon of black pepper, we had 4 to 5 servings.

-2/28/2018 - Converted this into leftover chicken soup.
+2/28/2018 - No fish.
+Converted this into leftover chicken soup.
 I used about one cooked chicken breast, 3 medium red potatoes, a 15 oz can of mixed greens, 9 to 10 oz of green beans, 4 cups of chicken broth, 2 cups of bouillon, and 1 1/2 cups of noodles.
 We got about 8 servings.

 8/2/2018 - Substituted elbow macaroni for the egg noodles we were missing.
 Four cups of bouillon and the rest resulted in a little more than we could eat in one sitting.